 Ma Speaks Up is a record of growing up on the wrong side of the tracks, with the wrong family, in the wrong religion.
 Though Marianne’s girlhood is flooded with shame, it’s equally packed with adventure, love, great cooking, and, above all, humor.
 The extremely premature birth of Marianne’s beloved son, Jesse, bonds mother and daughter in ways she couldn’t have imagined.
 The stories she tells will speak to anyone who has struggled with outsider status in any form and, of course, to mothers and their blemished, cherished girls.

-Buy Ma Speaks Up
+Buy Ma Speaks Up, now in paperback!

 “I can think of few writers, alive or dead, who can make us laugh out loud in one sentence only to wipe the tears off our cheeks in the next.
 Marianne Leone achieves this brilliantly in this enduring love song to her Italian mother, illuminating themes as wide ranging as social class, immigrant life, the Catholic Church, the agony of adolescence, marital and maternal and paternal love, and far more.
 And like all of the best memoirs, Ma Speaks Up carries us back to the fragmented and sometimes elusive beauty of our own lives.
 This is an exquisitely rendered book by an immensely gifted writer, and I cannot recommend it highly enough.”—Andre Dubus III

 “In this entertaining and moving memoir, Marianne Leone has crafted an indelible portrait of her immigrant mother.
 Like her daughter, Ma is a formidable person—salty, tough-minded, funny, and full of unexpected wisdom.”—Tom Perrotta, author of The Leftovers